mrbrins82/mrbrins82.github.io/kaggle_indeed.md

 keyword          2775
 dtype: int64
 ```
+It looks like not a lot of companies list salary in job listings, so the information that we can get about salary might not be very reliable.
 <br/>
 # [](#header-3)Part 1.
 Who's hiring, and for what?
 Let's take a look at the top 25 companies in terms of total job listings broken down into artificial intelligence, machine learning, and data science jobs.